kontainapp/km/tests/readme.md

   * try to put only NEEDED libraries
   * remove -v from testenv and runenv usage - and only mount BIN for testenv
 * review install of the above on kontaind/kuberneres as optimization (see kontaind/installer)
-* reconcile docker run option s to test/run/build env - we seem to be repeating them multple times
+* reconcile docker run option for test/run/build env - we seem to be repeating them multiple times

 *** END OF DOCUMENT ***